lautenberger/elmfire/docs/user_guide/monte_carlo.rst

      ignition mask raster is greater than zero.
 This is useful for modeling ignitions originating from powerlines or roads, for example.
-   * ``RANDOM_IGNITIONS_TYPE=2`` (default): Ignitions are spatially
+   * ``RANDOM_IGNITIONS_TYPE=2``: Ignitions are spatially distributed
-     distributed across the landscape at a density that is proportional to the ignition mask raster.
+     across the landscape at a density that is proportional to the ignition mask raster.
 This is useful for burn probability modeling where some locations across the landscape have higher ignition probabilities than other locations.

 The number of randomly-generated ignition points can be specified in two ways: